 Here are some ideas of items we have put in my son's basket in the past (affiliate links):

 Healthier Plastic Egg Contents – Instead of filling eggs with candy for the basket or Easter Egg Hunt opt for non-edible goodies like little stickers or small toys.

 The best Easter Egg Hunt we had at my house was when I filled the eggs with Legos.
 After the hunt, the kids varying in age from 5-10 sat quietly for almost an hour building and trading pieces with each other.

 Besides the baskets, the Easter Meal is also a minefield of unhealthy options.
 Be it brunch or dinner, you can make some simple swaps and still create an enjoyable family meal.

 Make Everything From Scratch

 It may be more work, but this step will help you make healthier meals simply by having more control over the ingredients.
-You will reduce the sodium, preservatives and sugars in the dishes as well as allowing you yo control how much butter, cheese, and other fats go into the dishes.
-Plus, it can be a fun family activity your kids are able to help with.

 Here are some healthier options to try out: